 When looking for a tripod, be sure to pick up one that’s the right height.
 You don’t want to slouch to see through the camera’s viewfinder.

 The tripod’s maximum capacity shouldn’t be less than your camera with your heaviest lens and accessories attached.
-The size and weight of the tripod when folded should also be a consideration if you plan to travel with it.
+You should also consider the size and weight of the tripod when folded if you plan to travel with it.

 For more on choosing a tripod, read Best Budget Tripods and Monopods guide.